 I didn't mean to digress into trader psychology, but in my opinion it's the most important factor in trading success, so I thought it warranted a few words.

 I use three different entries for the 123.
 The first one is what I call "cheating the number 3 point".
 The second is trading the "standard" break of the number 2 point and the third is to trade the retracement after the break of the number 2 point.
 My favorite entry is cheating the number 3 point as this can be done with very little risk, fairly large trade size and works quite well.

 I'll go into more detail about entries below, but I'll take most of the first 123 reversal position (cheating the number 3 point) off before the second entry point occurs.
 Also, the first position, while having a low risk in terms of pips - also has a lower probability of success.
 Because of these factors, I usually use about half my standard trade size on the first position.
 I then use half on the second entry and half on the third entry.

 My trading rules state that I can only risk 2% of my account on any single trade setup.
 So each of my positions will risk 1% of my account.
 Calculate the number of pips for your stop loss on each position (we'll talk about where to place stops a little later) and use a risk calculator to determine your trade size.
-Winner's Edge Trading has a risk calculator- you can find it.
+Trading Strategy Guides has a risk calculator you can find here.
 Use it with our compliments.

 How do I enter and manage the positions?